 Full Associate Programmes

-Contemporary Dance or Contemporary Ballet Programme Ages 11-25 divided into 3 groups by experience level
+Contemporary Dance, Contemporary Ballet, or Musical Theatre Programmes Ages 11-25 divided into 3 groups by experience level

 Rebecca Scanlon was a student on the Chantry School Full Associate Programme from mid-way through the 2013-2014 academic year until the end of the 2015 academic year.
 At the time of joining the Associate Programme, Rebecca was also in full-time vocational training at Elmhurst School for Dance, and was actively seeking to have a professional career in dance.